bartcoffe/bric-a-brac-serverless/README.md

-# Bric a brac
+# bric-à-brac serverless

-this is a cdk serverless backend for bric a brac app: https://github.com/bartcoffe/bric-a-brac it creates api gateway, dynamodb, and amplify. then fetches frontend app and builds it.
+this is a cdk serverless backend for bric-à-brac app: https://github.com/bartcoffe/bric-a-brac <br/>
+it creates api gateway, dynamodb, and amplify. then fetches frontend app and builds it.